 These tasks assesses the following Course Learning Outcomes (CLOs):

 |Elements/Performance Criteria||Assignment (Part A)||Lab report||Assignment (Part B)||Test|

 All Assignments will go through Academic Integrity Check software TurnItIn.
-One student of a group will have account created for this software and must submit the group report by 5 pm on Due Week through TurnItIn.
 Please also refer to the marking guide for more detail information about all assessments.

 This course is graded as Competent or Not Yet Competent and subsequently the following course grades are allocated:

 80 - 100: CHD - Competent with High Distinction